RSA Token Frequently Asked Questions (FAQs)

 What is a static password?

-A static password is a password that does not change, or is rarely altered.
-Static passwords provide weak authentication.
+A static password is a password that does not change,

 What are OTP RSA SecurID tokens?